et/collaborative-editor/README.md

 Now visit [localhost:4000/documents](http://localhost:4000/documents) and pick a document (e.g. `http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3`).

-Add a query param to specify your user, `http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3&user=Alice`
+Add a query param to specify your user:

+`http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3&user=Alice`

-Now open up more windows while changing the user, `http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3&user=Bob` `http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3&user=Eric`
+Now open up more windows while changing the user:

+`http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3&user=Bob`

+`http://localhost:4000/documents/show?id=a48ead01-47f8-4e0a-9742-f8a02437b6c3&user=Eric`

 Type in one of the windows and notice how the content in all the windows is updated.